-I went through several months where I would go to bed at a normal time, but wake up only 4-5 hours lately completely awake.
+Believe it or not, but the most common reason for fatigue is poor sleep, or not getting enough sleep.
+I went through a period of several months where I would go to bed at a normal time, but wake up only 4-5 hours lately completely awake.
 So, rather than toss and turn for hours, I would get up but then be exhausted later in the day.

 2. See professionals and get appropriate tests to identify medical problems

-You might also like the article I wrote with natural ways to increase energy which includes a whole list of supplements that can help.
+And, be sure to check out this article with natural ways to increase energy which includes a whole list of supplements that can help.

 4. Use a plant-based protein powder supplement and eat more protein rich plant foods

 While many vegan diet advocates say that you can get all the protein you need from whole food plant sources, there are some women who need more protein.
 This was the case for me when I was on a vegan diet.
 While I ultimately stopped being vegan, I usually felt less tired when I added a plant-based protein powder to my morning smoothie.

 There are some great plant-based protein powders on the market now, and you can choose from a variety of ingredients including rice protein, pea protein, hemp, soy, and more.
 Just try a few different brands and see which one works best for you.

 Check out why list of the best clean protein powders.